techyian/techyian.github.io/_posts/2019-07-15-vsts-rest-api-aspnet-core.md

 ### The code and UI

-To begin, we will add a new controller to your web application called `OAuthController`:
+To begin, we will add a new controller to your web application called `OAuthController`.
+Add a NuGet reference to `Microsoft.AspNetCore.WebUtilities` and add the code below:

 ```
 public class OAuthController : Controller